 The UK is a high value market for food and drinks brands, one with consumers and customers both hungry and thirsty for delicious products and innovative food brands.

-As an international food brand with something to shout about, you might be asking yourself how you can break into this lucrative industry.
+We recently exhibited at IFE and spoke with a lot of brands looking to launch a food brand in the UK.
+As a food brand with something to shout about, you might be asking yourself how you can break into this lucrative industry.
 Well friends, we’re here to help.
-In March James spoke at the Danish-UK chamber of commerce in Copenhagen about “Launching a Food Brand in the UK: the digital marketing pillars”, here’s the roundup:

 Tell your story